 Studies suggest that cancers occur due to a series of mutational events occurring at the cellular level triggered by free-oxygen radicals and reactive oxygen species (ROS).
 These free radicals have the ability to damage a cell’s DNA, cell membrane, and proteins like ion channels, receptors, etc.

-Plant sterols, also known as phyto-sterols, constitute mainly beta-sitosterol; however, they differ from cholesterol, which is a sterol in humans, in many beneficial ways.
-They absorb poorly in humans and in the process, appear to block the absorption of dietary cholesterol as well; and thus help reduce blood LDL-cholesterol levels.
+Plant sterols, also known as phytosterols, constitute mainly β-sitosterol.
+Beta-sitosterol is different differ from cholesterol, which is a sterol in humans, in many beneficial ways.
+Phytosterols absorb poorly in the gut, and during the process, they appear to block the absorption of dietary cholesterol as well; and thus help reduce serum LDL-cholesterol levels.

 Initial research studies suggest that experimental doses of plant sterols can be effective in countering the effects of testosterone-mediated hypertrophy in prostate glands (BPH).
 Again, they help minimize the risk of BPH and prostate cancer in men.
 Their effects in women, however, appears to be neutral or have some beneficial effect on breast, uterine and ovarian receptors.